-COURSE OBJECTIVES: Upon completion of this course the determined graduate will be able to: project a positive professional image with confidence, communicate effectively with employers, co-workers, and clients, and perform the basic practical skills necessary in all areas of skin care, facials, make-up and waxing.
+Objectives: Upon completion of this course the determined graduate will be able to: project a positive professional Instructor image with confidence, and communicate effectively with employers, co-workers, clients, and students.
+They will also be comfortable and confident in performing the basic tasks of teaching, including preparing for class, lesson planning, and evaluating student performance.